As a fairly frugal person, I’m always looking for ways to give thoughtful gifts in creative ways.

 I like including a tag on this one so you can spell out the pun.

-So there you have it – 7 creative & unique options to give the older kids in your life!
+So there you have it – I got a little carried away, but hope you found some inspiration in these 10 creative & unique options to give the older kids in your life!

-If you need more ideas, I’ve linked to some below.
+If you need more gift ideas, I’ve linked to some great ones below.

 How Much Money is a Good Gift?